 Some ideas on origins of Chalk Downland Landscape.

 Chalk Downland landscape in the UK is characterised by rounded grass covered hills and deep, steep-sided, dry valleys.
-It can be found from the Wiltshire Downs in the south to the Yorkshire Wolds in the north.
+It runs from the Wiltshire Downs in the south to the Yorkshire Wolds in the north.
 The North Downs in east Kent include examples of these features in a compact and easily accessible area.

 Chalk is a seabed deposit formed by an accumulation of shells from microscopic plankton which was compacted by the weight of accumulating sediments.